TheDeveloperMask/vehicle-brand-recognition-yolov4-python/README.md

 ## Introduction

 A Python example for using [Spectrico's car brand classifier](http://spectrico.com/car-make-model-recognition.html).
 It consists of an object detector for finding the cars, and a classifier to recognize the brands of the detected cars.
 The object detector is an implementation of YOLOv4 (OpenCV DNN backend).
 YOLOv4 weights were downloaded from [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights).
 The classifier is based on MobileNet v3 (Alibaba MNN backend).
+The full version recognize make, model and color of the vehicles.
+Here is a web demo to test it: [Vehicle Make and Model Recognition](http://spectrico.com/demo-car-mmr.html)

 ---
 ## Object Detection and Classification in images